 We are looking for people who are friendly and who are interested in talking to people and helping share interests and experiences.
 Volunteers need to be patient, with a good sense of humour, and may also have practical skills to share.

 We also need voluntary drivers with a current, clean driving licence who are in good health and who are confident in driving a vehicle with an older or disabled person as a passenger.

-You will find an application form at the end of our Volunteer Policy, which spells out in detail how we work with our volunteers.
+You will find an application form at the end of our , which spells out in detail how we work with our volunteers.

 All volunteers receive induction training, which will include, among other things:

-If you think you would like to volunteer with ADCA, please contact our Community Services Manager, Tracey Humphries, on: 07557 102108 or email: firstname.lastname@example.org.
+If you think you would like to volunteer with ADCA, please contact our Community Services Manager, Tracey Humphries, on: 07557 102108 .
 She will arrange to meet you to discuss how you could help.

 Alternatively, call in to the Audlem Tuesday Club or Audlem Coffee Club in the Public Hall Annexe for a chat with staff and our existing volunteers.

-Note that the application process includes a requirement to undergo a DBS Criminal Record check and to provide the names of two referees as all our volunteers work with vulnerable adults.
+Please note that the application process includes a requirement to undergo an Enhanced DBS Criminal Record check and to provide the names of two referees as all our volunteers work with vulnerable adults.

 In certain situations (fuel for driving, for example), expenses incurred by volunteers can be claimed back from ADCA.